abhishish3960/Crowd-Anomaly-Detection/Readme.txt

 megablocks on a testing video input.
 It then constructs a minimum distance matrix after loading the stored codewords, checks if a megablock is unusual by comparing it against a threshold value and displays unusual megablocks and frames.

+Datset Description

+UMN:
+Crowd Escape Panic, 11 Videos, 3 Scenes, Videos: a normal starting section and an abnormal ending section.
+We parcelled each edge into 8×8 non overlapping squares, and set the edge to the most extreme highlight an incentive in the movement impact guides of the preparation pictures.
+The basis for this methodology is that we expect the unusual exercises to bring about higher movement impact esteems than the typical exercises.

+Peds1:
+clasps of gatherings of individuals strolling towards and away from the camera, and some measure of point of view mutilation.
+Contains 34 preparing video tests and 36 testing video tests.

+Peds2:
+scenes with passer by development corresponding to the camera plane.
+Contains 16 preparing video tests and 12 testing video tests.